Information Classification

 Your Role in Information Classification

-We all play a role in protecting and securing RRC Polytech’s data from risk, including unauthorized access, modification, use, disclosure, removal and destruction.
-In order to help ensure our data is protected from potential breaches, RRC Polytech has developed a four-level information classification system.
+We all play a role in protecting and securing RRC Polytech’s information from risk, including unauthorized access, modification, use, disclosure, removal, and destruction.
+In order to help ensure our information is protected from potential breaches, RRC Polytech has developed a four-level information classification system.
 Classifying information helps the author communicate the sensitivity of the information to people who may come in contact with it.
 And it helps those people treat it appropriately, making sure our sensitive information is always secured.

 Information Classification Levels